-- 3. Building HVAC direct digital control (DDC) control systems shall be on an emergency power circuit. - 4.
-Supply air static shall have a reset capability. - 5.
-Ventilation shall be demand-controlled. - 6.
-Smoke control and stair pressurization systems shall be provided where required by the FFPC.
-The main building fire alarm control panel (FACP) shall be used for controls where at all possible, avoiding additional specialty panels.
-All control panels shall be located in a main lobby adjacent to the Fire Department-accessible entrance.
-Passive air bypass vents and dampers are preferred over complicated HVAC reversal and door operator controls.
-Individual components shall be evaluated for the need of UPS backups.
-Conduit and controls shall be identified. - 7.
-A system manual outlining the initial acceptance test methods, summary with diagram, test, and balance procedures, comprehensive sequence of operations, and a routine semi-annual testing procedures shall be provided with the design.
+- 7. A system manual outlining the initial acceptance test methods, summary with diagram, test, and balance procedures, comprehensive sequence of operations, and a routine semi-annual testing procedures shall be provided with the design.
 The Contractor shall be directed to execute the acceptance testing for the review and approval of the Engineer of Record prior to final AHJ witnessed testing.
-Completed Engineer-approved documents and manuals shall be provided for the CO. - 8.
-If the building has a fire alarm system, the HVAC smoke detection shall be a part of the system and function as outlined in this Standard.
-If the building does not have a fire alarm system, a single station duct smoke detector shall be installed.
-A remote control station shall be located in the main lobby and must be mounted no higher than five (5) feet above the finished floor.
-The station shall indicate an alarm visually and audibly, shall indicate troubles visually or audibly, and identify its function.
-The station shall include remote means to reset and test with keyed switch.
-Installation shall include all code-required accessories, sampling tubes, housing, sensitivity testing, SFM witness testing, and permanent labeling at the station of the sensing device location and unit served.
-The basis of design is System Sensor devices.
-Submittals must be approved by the Owner prior to installation.
-Witnessed AHJ testing, sensitivity, and air flow readings are required prior to CO.
+Completed Engineer approved documents and manuals shall be provided for the CO. - 8.
+If the building has a fire alarm system, the H detection shall be a part of the system and function outlined in this Standard.
+If the building does not have fire alarm system, a single station duct smoke de be installed.
+A remote control station located in the main lobby and must be mounted no than five (5) feet above the finished floor. shall indicate an alarm visually and audibly, shall indicate troubles visually or audibly, and identify its function station shall include remote means to reset and tes accessories, sampling tubes, housing, sensitivity test witness testing, and permanent labeling at station of the sensing device location and unit ser The basis of design is System Sensor devices.
+Submittals must be approved by the Owner prior to installation Witnessed AHJ testing, sensitivity, and air flow are required prior to CO.
 Access hatches are required at all duct detectors.